 Many newbie investors in the UK are put off by stocks and shares, as they are under the impression that they need heaps of cash to get a look in.
-However, this couldn’t be further from the truth, as a number of stock broker platforms active in the UK now allow you to invest in fractional shares.
-Put simply, this means that you no longer need to buy a ‘full’ share.
+However, this couldn’t be further from the truth, as a number of stock broker platforms active in the UK allow you to invest in fractional shares.
+Put simply, this means that you no longer need to purchase a ‘full’ share.

 In this guide, we explain the ins and outs of how to invest in fractional shares in the UK.
-We also give you some handy information on how fractional shares actually work, and cover what you need to consider before making an investment.
+We also give you some handy information on how fractional shares actually work and cover what you need to consider before making an investment.

 Invest in Shares With Small Amounts

 Firstly, fractional shares allow traders to enter the stock market with a relatively low initial investments.